napalm-git/verify-account-ui/README.md

-# A functional Ui element for account verification.
+# A functional Ui component for account verification.

 This project contains a few bit of javascript compared to many other projects i have here.